marmelab/gaudi/README.md

 ## Contributing

-Your feedback about the usage of arch-o-matic in your specific context is valuable, don't hesitate to [open GitHub Issues](https://github.com/marmelab/arch-o-matic/issues) for any problem or question you may have.
+Your feedback about the usage of gaudi in your specific context is valuable, don't hesitate to [open GitHub Issues](https://github.com/marmelab/gaudi/issues) for any problem or question you may have.

 All contributions are welcome.
 New applications or options should be tested  with go unit test tool.

 ## License

-arch-o-matic is licensed under the [MIT Licence](LICENSE), courtesy of [marmelab](http://marmelab.com).
+Gaudi is licensed under the [MIT Licence](LICENSE), courtesy of [marmelab](http://marmelab.com).